Jerry-29/Himalayausa-Clone/README.md

 # <a href="">Himalayausa</a>
 <h2>Introduction</h2>
 <p>HimalayaUsa.com Project had been assigned to me during my construct week in 2nd unit at masai school.
-The Project was about to clone the HimalayaUsa.com E-commerce Website.
-"Himalayausa.com" is an American Website, specializes in manufacturing and selling Herbal products benifecial for healthy life.
+The Project was about to clone the HimalayaUsa.com E-commerce Website.Himalaya offers a full line of clinically-studied herbal formulations, certified USDA organic Single herbs, and a full line of body care products.
+Integrating the principles of traditional medicine with modern science, Himalaya is a worldwide pioneer in the field of scientifically validated herbal healthcare.
 </p>
 <h2>Concepts Used In Clonning this Project</h2>
 <p>I have used many properties of CSS,HTML and Javascripts to acheive output.For Storing my data,I used Local Storage.